10 Best Flat File Cabinets

 Most large flat file cabinets ship in substantial boxes and may require freight delivery.
 Before the unit arrives, measure doorways, hallways, and stairwells.
 A fully assembled five-drawer steel cabinet can exceed four feet in width and weigh several hundred pounds, making it difficult to navigate tight corners.

 Some models are sold as cabinet-only units, while matching high bases or closed bases are listed separately.
-A base raises the working height to a comfortable level and can reduce bending, but it adds to the overall current Amazon listing detail and assembly time.
+A base raises the working height to a comfortable level and can reduce bending, but it adds to the overall price and assembly time.
 If you purchase a base, confirm that the mounting holes and finish match your cabinet exactly.
 For smaller wooden organizers and desktop drawer sets, setup is usually limited to attaching handles or casters, which takes minutes rather than hours.

 Once positioned, allow the cabinet to acclimate if it has been exposed to temperature extremes during shipping.
 Wood components in particular can expand or contract, affecting drawer glide smoothness.
 Test each drawer before loading it fully; if a slide feels gritty, a thin layer of wax or silicone-free lubricant on the rails often restores smooth motion.